ilaiazulay/AB-test/README.md

 > **How to Use**

-As we mentioned, we are responsible for the logic in the system, the UI development of the system is done by the Core team, we are responsible for the following features that can be tested by using the UI.
+As I mentioned, I am responsible for the logic in the system, the UI development of the system is done by the Core team, I am responsible for the following features that can be tested by using the UI.
-Below are the features in the system for which we were responsible and an explanation of their use
+Below are the features in the system for which I am responsible and an explanation of their use

 `Create AB Test Experiment:`
 1. Open Homepage.